A broken link is such a link, when navigating through which the server gives the answer “the page does not exist or is not found”.

-The worst thing with broken links are that they are invisible.
+The worst thing with broken links is that they are invisible.
 It’s rare for the site owner to have full-fledged analytics – which links and which pages users click on.
 Webmasters themselves often do not follow their links or write a record, they are published and forgotten.
-A year or two passes, and some of the forgotten links have become broken.
+A year or two passes and some of the forgotten links have become broken.

 Users come to the site on request and want to surf the Internet, but then it does not work out as planned – links are not working.
 Since the webmaster does not often know about this, it can get messy.